Java Coding with MineCraft

 A morning snack is provided.
 Students bring their own lunch.

-Camp is open to students ages 8-12.
+Camp is open to students in grades 3rd-6th.

 On Friday parents and family are invited to a showcase highlighting student skills and projects.